 For mains, G tried the filet mignon, my dad some meat dish I can't remember, and my mother and I split the drum fish, which in Hebrew is called "Mimaakim Karatich," a play on words on one of the most beautiful verses in the book of Psalms.

 Desserts included Uri's mom's famous semolina cake with tahini ice cream and fruit, Bavarian cream and a homemade cheesecake.
 Only the first really blew us out of the water, but after the incredible meal we've just had, our standards were pretty high.
 Plus, we're not sweets people, so don't take my word on the desserts.

 But as the menu changes daily, don't expect to find everything we've tried on your visit.

 Overall, even though I looked forward to this meal for months, I can honestly say that it completely surpassed our expectations.
-My parents, who weren't as excited at the prospect of eating in the heart of one of Israel's dirtiest and loudest markets, could not believe this kind of food was being cooked by mere mortals in their own country.
+My parents, who weren't as excited at the prospect of eating in the heart of one of Israel's dirtiest and loudest markets (though they like Levinsky market in Tel Aviv), could not believe this kind of food was being cooked by mere mortals in their own country.
 In short, it was incredible.

 The only downside is that I didn't have my good camera.
 My apologies, dear reader.